maups/hydra-fmow/README.md

 ## Instructions

 Download the [fMoW-rgb dataset](https://community.topcoder.com/longcontest/?module=ViewProblemStatement&rd=16996&pm=14684) and uncompress it.
-To run our fMoW submission without training, execute the following sequence of commands:
+To run our fMoW submission for a test set without running the training, execute the following sequence of commands:

 ```
 $ git clone https://github.com/maups/hydra-fmow